MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/includeattributes.md

 |phoneNumber||age|
 |email|

-If `runSequentially` is false, each operation is given the output of the previous operation.
+If `runSequentially` is true, each operation is given the output of the previous operation.
 The second IncludeAttributes operation receives just "address" and "email" as input resulting on the entity typed attribute below.

 |Input|After operation #1|Output|
 |-|-|-|